Therapy for Men

 As men, we are taught that there isn’t space for us to be vulnerable and open up, especially in black and brown communities.

-Nearly 1 in 10 men experience anxiety or depression everyday, but less than half of those men will ever seek treatment.
+Nearly 1 in 10 men experience anxiety or depression daily, but fewer than half will seek treatment

-60% of men will experience a traumatic event in their lives.
+60% of men will experience trauma in their lifetime

 What does therapy do for men?